CDHA's reports provide information on education, research, and human resources pertaining to the dental hygiene profession.

 Whether you are interviewing for a new job, negotiating an employment contract or preparing for your first job interview, the CDHA Job Market and Employment Survey is a valuable source of information.

 CDHA Job Market and Employment Survey 2013

 Whether you are interviewing for a new job or renegotiating your current employment contract, the CDHA Job Market and Employment Survey is a must read.

-- Average hourly salary of dental hygienists has risen since 2009
+- Average hourly wage of dental hygienists has risen since the 2011 survey

-- Canada wide unemployment rate for dental hygienists is 6.4% - below the national average
+- Canada-wide unemployment rate for dental hygienists is 3.5%, approximately one-half of the national average

 to buy cialis cheap